chickencuber/PicVim/README.md

 - Rotate the image with configurable keybindings.
 - Pan the image using arrow keys or specific keybindings.
 - Automatically scale and adjust images for optimal viewing.
+- Configure keybindings and image types to work with your liking.

 ## ⚙️  Installation